Oman

 Geography, environment and weather

-Oman borders the Arabian Sea, the Gulf of Oman, and the Persian Gulf, and has land boundaries with Saudi Arabia, Yemen, and the United Arab Emirates
+Oman is strategically located, sharing borders with the Arabian Sea, the Gulf of Oman, and the Persian Gulf, while also having land boundaries interfacing with Saudi Arabia, Yemen, and the United Arab Emirates.

-The climate is dry and hot in the interior desert, hot and humid in summer in the coastal area, and moderate in winter.
-Oman has a desert climate with an average annual rainfall of 50-100millimeters (higher in mountain ranges).
-Summer winds in sandy desert areas can cause heavy sand and dust storms.
-There are periodic droughts and periods of heavy rainfall, which can cause temporary floods.
+The country’s climate is diverse, characterized by dry and hot conditions in the vast desert expanse, a hot and humid summer along the coastal regions, and a more moderate winter climate.
+Oman experiences a desert climate, with an average annual rainfall ranging from 50 to 100 millimeters, with higher precipitation levels observed in mountainous areas.
+During summer, strong winds in the sandy deserts often trigger intense sand and dust storms.
+Oman also faces periodic cycles of droughts and excessive rainfall, leading to temporary floods.

 World Heritage sites